The Prime Minister’s Prizes for Science were awarded by the Prime Minister on 17 October 2018.

 Prizes for research

-- Malcolm McIntosh Prize for Physical Scientist of the Year awarded to Professor Dayong Jin [672KB PDF] [151KB DOCX] for his work in creating new technologies to image the processes of life.
+- Malcolm McIntosh Prize for Physical Scientist of the Year awarded to Associate Professor Jack Clegg for creating flexible crystals and new separation technologies.

 Prizes for innovation